KeepSafe/dexcount-gradle-plugin/README.md

 ## Minutia

-This plugin creates a task per output file, per variant, and configures each task to run after that variant's `assemble` task.
-This means that if the `assemble` task does not run, no method count will be reported.
+This plugin creates a task per output, per variant, and configures each task to run after that variant's `package` task.
+This means that if the `package` task does not run, no method count will be reported.
 This also means that counts are done after Proguard is run, if minification is enabled.
 Dexcount will use the resulting mapping file to de-obfuscate class and package names.

 ## Credits

 The Java code from the `com.android.dexdeps` package is sourced from the [Android source tree](https://android.googlesource.com/platform/dalvik.git/+/master/tools/dexdeps/).
 Inspired by Mihail Parparita's [`dex-method-counts`](https://github.com/mihaip/dex-method-counts) project, to whom much credit is due.

-Copyright 2015-2016 Keepsafe Software, Inc
+Copyright 2015-2017 Keepsafe Software, Inc

 [0]: https://wiki.jenkins-ci.org/display/JENKINS/Plot+Plugin
 [1]: https://confluence.jetbrains.com/display/TCD9/Build+Script+Interaction+with+TeamCity#BuildScriptInteractionwithTeamCity-ReportingBuildStatistics